tuanvuchu/VisualParadigmKeygen/README.md

 5. Commit your changes and push to your fork.
 6. Create a pull request to the `main` branch of the original repository.

-## 🙏 Acknowledgments

-- This project utilizes the core functionalities provided by the **.NET Framework** and **Windows Forms** for its desktop interface.
-- Special thanks to the open-source community for the tools and knowledge that make projects like this possible.

 ## 📞 Support & Contact

 - 🐛 Issues: [GitHub Issues](https://github.com/tuanvuchu/VisualParadigmKeygen/issues)